History of Lagos: a brief summary

 Lagos played an important role not only in the Portuguese, but in the European history.
 After all, the Age of Discoveries was started from Lagos.
 By the beginning of the 15th century, Lagos became known as the Portuguese centre from which to explore the seas.
 In 1415, a Portuguese fleet of 200 ships commanded by Henry the Navigator sailed from Lagos to attack the important trade and fortress city of Ceuta in Morocco.
 This was the start of the Portuguese expansion.
 Gil Eanes, a captain from Lagos, rounded Cape Bojador (West Africa) in 1434.
 Until then, no Europeans had dared to round this cape, which was the furthermost point known by the Europeans in Africa.

-Caravels sailing from Lagos started discovering the African coast and bringing back treasures from those parts of the world: ivory, spices, gold and the first slaves.
+Caravels sailing from Lagos started discovering the African coast.
+They brought back treasures from that part of the world: ivory, spices, gold and the first slaves.
 The building of the slave market from the 15th century can still be seen on the Praça da República in Lagos.
 Lagos took control over the African trade and became the most important town in the Algarve and its capital between 1576 and 1756.
 The town was greatly destroyed by the terrible earthquake of 1755.
 As a result, the capital from the Algarve changed from Lagos to Faro.